oitee/oitee.github.io/_posts/2021-08-04-binary-search.md

 #### What is it?

 In a binary search, we start with the mid-point of the data-set (which is sorted in an ascending order).
 If the element in the middle of the data-set is the target value, we return the index of the middle element.
-Else, we see if the target value is greater than or less than the value of the element in the middle.
+Otherwise, we see if the target value is greater than or less than the value of the element in the middle.
 This will tell us in which half of the data-set, the target will lie.
 If the element in the middle of the data-set is *smaller* than the target, it means that target will be in the latter half (as all the elements from the 0th index till the mid-point will be smaller than the target).
 If the element in the middle of the data-set is *greater*  than the target, it will mean that the target will be in the first-half of the data-set (i.e., between the 0th position and the mid-point).

 During each iteration of a binary search, we divide the data-set into two halves, and then divide one of the halves into two further halves.
 The selection of the halves are determined by comparing the element in the middle with the target.
 This continues, till we reach the target, or when we are left with an empty data-set.